Juli likes fall but is sad to think that winter is next. Writing about gardening keeps her spirits up.

 Here's a riddle.
 They bloom in cooler temperatures.
 They defy the cold when the rest of us are ready for warm weather.
 Their flowers are so bright and beautiful after a lack of color in the landscape.
 They let us know good things are coming.
 That’s what makes them so delightful!
 What are they?

-You know some of their names – tulip, daffodil, iris and hyacinth.
+You know some of their names—tulip, daffodil, iris, and hyacinth.
 They are spring flowers that return year after year.
 They come back because of their food storage system which is underground.
 The storage system is called a bulb.
 Bulbs produce flowers in the spring.
 The above are four of the flowers that come from true bulbs.
 True bulbs are mini flowers in a case.
-If you cut one open top to bottom, you may see the flower in miniature, usually white or cream colored surrounded by layers of material called scales which feed the growing plant.
+If you cut one open top to bottom, you may see the flower in miniature, usually white or cream-colored, surrounded by layers of a material called scales that feed the growing plant.

 Here we are talking about true bulbs.

 Winter Cold Plays a Part

 Fall is the best time to plant bulbs in areas of the country that experience cold winters.
 Planting in the fall before the ground freezes gives the bulb time to grow roots and establish itself.
 Bulbs grow well in climates that experience winter cold for 10–12 weeks.
 The biological process for flowering begins with this cold period.

 - Tape measure or ruler — To mark the depth of the hole.

 - A small shovel — Some are made just for bulb planting.
 They have a very narrow point at the end.
 Some are marked in inches on the shovel to help you measure the depth of the hole.

 - A bulb planter — This tool is useful when your soil is loose.
 If it’s the first time you’re digging in that spot, a shovel may be better.
 The shovel will go into the soil more easily than the planter.